 If you choose to work with someone who addresses just one aspect, such as presenting skills or what to wear, you will get some useful help that may make a big difference to your confidence.
 If you want a more strategic, all-encompassing approach to communicating your personal brand, then we might be a great choice for you.

-Our one-to-one strategy sessions start at AUD$1200 + GST, with key packages starting at AUD$1890 + GST.
+Our one-to-one strategy packages start at AUD$2800 + GST.
 This is because all the one-to-one work is with our Director, Julissa Shrewsbury, who also works on large projects with organisations along with delivering multiple speaking engagements.
 With the limited bookings available for one-to-one clients, Julissa chooses to work in a personal, in-depth and tailored way, which takes considerable time for background work and client support.
 Julissa is a personal brand author and speaker with many years’ experience working with hundreds of clients across industries and career levels.
 She has been sought after by the likes of the Australian Financial Review for her opinion on personal branding for professional people and companies, and has worked with clients around Australia and overseas.

-With NWC’s most requested 1-1 strategy packages with Julissa, you can expect to pay around AUD$1890-2990 + GST for a package of 1 to 3 sessions, delivered in-person or via Zoom, ending up with clarity on your personal brand and deliverables such as a Personal Brand Profile, a LinkedIn Refresh and positioned bio, or a full Personal Brand Networking and Communications Plan.
+With NWC’s most requested 1-1 strategy packages with Julissa, you can expect to pay around AUD$2990-5990 + GST for a package of multiple sessions, delivered in-person or via Zoom, ending up with clarity on your personal brand and deliverables such as a Personal Brand Profile, a LinkedIn Refresh and positioned bio, or a full Personal Brand Network-Building and Communications Plan.

 All of Julissa’s one-to-one work is personally tailored with specific strategies to suit your particular goals and target audience.
 There is ‘homework’ for you to complete and extra support provided around the sessions.